 The National African American Read-In (NCTE)

 The National Council of Teachers of English asks schools, churches, libraries, bookstores, community and professional organizations, and interested citizens to make literacy a significant part of Black History Month by hosting and coordinating Read-Ins in their communities.
+Find ideas for event activities in the African American Read-In Toolkit (opens in a new window).

-The Underground Railroad (National Geographic)
+The Underground Railroad (opens in a new window) (National Geographic Kids)

-African American History Month for Teachers (Library of Congress)
+Black History Month for Teachers (opens in a new window) (Library of Congress)

 Put the power of primary sources to work in the classroom.
 Browse ready-to-use lesson plans, student activities, collection guides, and research aids.